PostHog/posthog.com/contents/blog/how-to-measure-product-market-fit.md

 ![good pmf](../images/blog/how-to-measure-product-market-fit/good-pmf.png)

-If signups are growing, but user engagement isn't, it's likely you _don't_ have product-market fit.
+If signups are growing, but user engagement is flat, it's likely you _don't_ have product-market fit.

 ![bad pmf](../images/blog/how-to-measure-product-market-fit/bad-pmf.png)